0xlen/chalk/_posts/2020-10-20-zero-downtime-deployment-when-using-alb-ingress-controller-on-amazon-eks-and-prevent-502-error.md

 {% include figure image_path="/assets/images/posts/2020/10/zero-downtime-deployment-when-using-alb-ingress-controller/zero-downtime-deployment-with-alb-demo.png" alt="Zero downtime with ALB Ingress Controller - Can see the targets are gracefully replaced when the Kubernetes is doing rolling update" caption="Zero downtime with ALB Ingress Controller - Can see the targets are gracefully replaced when the Kubernetes is doing rolling update" %}

-In my scenario, the Kubernetes need to take at least 40 seconds termination period for single Pod, so the old targets are gradually moved out instead of remove all of them within few seconds at once, until entire target groups only exists new targets.
+In my scenario, the Kubernetes need to take at least 40 seconds termination period for single Pod, so the old targets are gradually moved out instead of remove all of them at once within few seconds, until entire target group only exists new targets.

 Also, the client can get normal responses from old Pods/existing connection during the deployment: